 Trivia: Nettles, despite being known to sting, are one of the edible garden plants you can add to your meal!

-One of the most popular and easy to identify weed species, dandelions have a large rosette with a long stout taproot.
-Its yellow flowers or fluffy white blooms are also distinctive, with the latter containing seedlings that are distributed by the wind.
+Dandelions are one of the most popular and easy to identify weed species.
+They have a large rosette with a long stout taproot.
+Their yellow blooms or fluffy white flowers are also distinctive.

-Most of us might not realise this: but daisies are in fact weeds.
-Nevertheless, they are one of the most recognisable lawn weeds in the UK.
+Most of us might not realise this: but daisies are, in fact, weeds.
+Even so, they are one of the most recognisable lawn weeds in the UK.

 Daisies can grow in a wide variety of soil conditions and locations.
 They can also out-compete the growth of other weeds, causing them to weaken and die.

 If you are not yet familiar with daisies, they are small white-flowered weeds with a yellow centre.
 They also have small rosettes at the base from which the flower sprouts.

 Here’s a quick tip on how to remove daisies weeds from your lawn, courtesy of Yates.